abogoyavlensky/linkboard/PROJECT_SUMMARY.md

 ### HTMX Out-of-Band (OOB) Patterns
 - **Board Creation**: `{:hx-swap-oob "afterbegin:#board-list"}` adds new boards to list top
 - **Link Creation**: `{:hx-swap-oob "afterbegin:#link-list"}` adds new links to All Links page
+- **Boardless Link Redirect**: New boardless links redirect to All Links page for immediate feedback instead of OOB updates
 - **Empty State Removal**: `{:hx-swap-oob "delete:#empty-boards"}` removes "No boards yet" message
 - **Form Clearing**: Target form fields with `innerHTML` swap to reset forms after submission
 - **Modal Integration**: Use `HX-Trigger-After-Swap` with custom events to close modals